ForeBoard Home

 Here's what happens by hole 5: someone shoots a 6, their teammate shoots a 4.
 Team score is 46.
 Other team shoots 5 and 5, so 55.
 Team A wins by 9 points — except hole 5 is a par 5 and the group wanted to apply doubles on Par 5s, so Team A actually wins by 18.
 Also Team A's player made birdie, and Birdie Doubles is on too — so it's 36.
 The Flip didn't trigger because Team B's 5 wasn't greater than Team A's 6.

 By hole 12, the math has drifted.
 Someone insists Team A is up 130.
 Someone else says it's 60.
 There's a debate about whether the Flip applied on hole 7.
-The player keeping score has spent more time looking at the scorecard than golfing.
+There's a handwriting discrepancy because of a smudge mark on the scorecard.
+And the player keeping score has spent more time looking at the scorecard and using the calculator app on his phone than golfing.

 This is the universal Vegas experience.
 The per-hole math is simple.
 The bookkeeping across 18 holes — with the variables — is where it falls apart.

 ForeBoard handles all of it automatically.
 Enter each player's score on the hole, ForeBoard pairs them low-ball-high-ball, applies the Flip when triggered, applies the multipliers when enabled, and runs the cumulative team total.
 The leaderboard updates live on every player's phone.
-You don't have to remember the rule on hole 7.
+You don't have to remember the rules.
 The app does.

 Ready to try Vegas?
 Create a round on ForeBoard → Pick four players, choose Vegas as your format, toggle the variations you want, share the link with the group.
 You're scoring within thirty seconds — no app, no accounts, no math arguments.